sonikbro/sonikbro.dev/content/uses/index.md

 ---
 title: 'My Setup'
-description:
+description: "This is a complete list of tools, programs, services, and equipment that I use regularly.
+The list contains tools that I work with as a software developer, as well as tools that I use at home."
 date: '2024-03-21'
 ---

-This is a complete list of tools, programs, services, and equipment that I use regularly.
-The list contains tools that I work with as a software developer, as well as tools that I use at home.

 ## Hardware